 The Office of Reader is one of the oldest lay ministries in the Church.
 In its present form, it dates back to 1866, but its roots are even older.
-Over 300 active Readers minister in the Diocese of Bath and Wells and around 10,000 Readers across the Church as a whole.
+There are over 300 active Reader ministers in the Diocese of Bath and Wells and around 10,000 Readers across the Church as a whole.

-In order to be lay theologians and responsibly undertake the privilege and power of preaching, they have a rigorous theological training and ultimately gain the Bishop’s licence to preach and lead worship on the Bishop’s behalf.
+Readers have a rigorous theological training and ultimately gain the Bishop’s license to preach and lead worship.
 As such, they are public representatives of the Church of England.
-Their training and blue scarf is recognised nation-wide so that Readers can transfer their ministry to other Dioceses, should they move.
+Their training and blue scarf is recognised nation-wide so that Readers can transfer their ministry to other dioceses, should they move.